-&lt;sup>3 In previous evaluation plans, the speaker detection task was divided into a "one-speaker" and a "two-speaker" task.
-However, this distinction relates to the task conditions rather than the task definition.
+this distinction relates to the task conditions rather than the task definition.
 Therefore in this evaluation plan the one- and two-speaker conditions have been moved to section 2.2, task conditions.

-&lt;sup>4 Refer to www.ldc.upenn.edu/Projects/SWB/cellular.
+4 Refer to www.ldc.upenn.edu/Projects/.

-&lt;sup>5 The non-target speakers appearing in a speaker's training data will be controlled so that no non-target speaker appears in more than one training conversation.
+5 The non-target speakers appearing in a speaker's training data will be controlled so that no non-target speaker appears in more than one training conversation.